Chapter Summary: Daniel goes to school and meets some not-so-promising people.

 "What's wrong with your voice?
 You got a stutter or some shit?"

-"He's English!
-From England?"
+"He's Scottish!
+From Scotland?"
 Laura scoffed, looking at Morrison like he was an idiot.
 The bully just scoffed himself.

 "What the hell is he doing here?
 What are you doing here, huh?"
 He looked at Daniel.
 The foreign teen moved to stand up, but one of the other boys kept him down.
 Morrison grabbed the water and opened it, drinking it.